MateiSandu/CRM-Gambit/README.md

 TODO
 * Allow only legal moves - this comes with a lot more things to be done, such as an indicator to whose turn it is, seeing what moves are legal upon click, removing the move if it's not legal, etc    ---DONE
 * Style improvement  ---DONE(ish)
-* Fix the issue where the the piece disappears upon clicking it
+* Fix the issue where the the piece disappears upon clicking and holding it
-* Undo last move button
+* Undo-redo last move button
 * Move history
 * Bot creation - unsure about how it will be done yet - currently thinking about Lichess API